San Diego State University vs University of Georgia

 The Verdict

-These two schools are closely matched on financial outcomes.
-University of Georgia edges out San Diego State University by 4 points (88 vs 84), but the difference is small enough that major choice and individual circumstances will matter more than the school-level ROI difference.
-Run the numbers for your specific situation using the calculator below.
+It's close.
+University of Georgia edges out San Diego State University by 4 points (88 vs 84), but that's slim enough that your major and your own aid offers will decide this more than the ROI score does.
+Run your actual numbers in the calculator below before you call it.

 Want to personalize these numbers?